itsMapleLeaf/aspects3/app/rulebook.md

 ## Traits

-The following is a list of traits you can add to your character, as well as the attribute bonuses they give.
-They can come in whatever form you choose.
+The following is a list of traits you can add to your character.
+Each trait gives attribute bonuses.
+For each trait attribute, you may also choose a proficient skill in that attribute.
+For example: if your character has a long tail, which boosts Sense and Agility, you can pick a proficient Sense skill and a proficient Agility skill.

+The traits can come in whatever form you choose.
 For example, a tail could be long and thick like a lizard’s, or thin with a spaded tip, like that of a devil.
 You can add any number of additional traits beyond the first three for narrative flavor, even ones from this list, but you have to choose which give your character their mechanical benefit.

 Long Tail